BaksiLi/CS-Hypomnema/README.md

 [//]: # (### ii.
 Machine Learning Specification)
 ## IV.
 Quantum Computing
-For reading materials, [Quantum Computation and Quantum Information](https://books.google.co.uk/books?id=-s4DEy7o-a0C) is the choice.
+For reading materials, [Quantum Computation and Quantum Information (Cambridge, 2010)](https://books.google.co.uk/books?id=-s4DEy7o-a0C) is the choice, though a bit dated, it is a classical reference for stepping into the field.

 1. ***D-Wave machine Introduction*** ![Pending](https://img.shields.io/badge/status-Pending-orange.svg)
 	This was part of my undergraduate thesis topic.
 The code is available now, see [here](https://github.com/BaksiLi/CS-Hypomnema/blob/master/Resources/Quantum/D-Wave/mapcl.py).

-[//]: # (As I've been studied about Quantum technologies for so long, and early notes are hand-written, the note in this part may lack of detail for fundamental stuffs.)
+[//]: # (As I've been studied about Quantum technologies for so long, and early notes are hand-written, the note in this part may lack of detail for fundamental stuffs.
+Another book (I know from my uni course) [Introduction to Quantum Information Science (Oxford, 2006)]())

 # Acknowledgement
 This repository is licenced under the Creative Commons [BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/) (*Attribution-NonCommercial-NoDerivatives 4.0 International*) Licence.